 After a person died the spiritual aspect of every human being will be the body but it needs to return back so that's why the ancient Egyptians mummified to maintain it as long as possible so they could win their chance to enjoy eternal life.
 Kas of royalty represented individuality while that of the common people are usually related.
 Divine Kas were believed to be guardians as the Ka of Osiris was believed to be the sentinel of the pyramids and The Ka is often seen with the Horus-name of the king on the pole.
 The ancient Egyptians viewed the Ka as the conscience or guide of each person plus kindness, honor, compassion, and quietude.
 The hieroglyph for the ka was the shoulder and arms bent upwards at the elbow.
 The Ka statues and images are depicted in an idealized state of vigor, youth, and beauty.
 The Egyptians believed that all mankind was made from clay by the ram-headed god named Khnum.

 Note: The Ka Symbol is an ancient Egyptian symbol of soul, spirit, life, death, rebirth, afterlife, youth, vigor, and eternity.
-The Ka is simply the life force or soul given from the gods to mankind but it still remains independently from the person as the conscience that could lead a person to the path of righteousness.
+The Ka is simply the life force or soul given by the gods to mankind but it still remains independent from the person as the conscience that could lead a person to the path of righteousness.

 When the body of the deceased was delivered by Anubis to the hall of Truth to stand in front of the ruler of the underworld Osiris then the judgment begins by weighing the feather of Ma'at against the heart of the deceased and the weightlessness of the heart.
 If the weight of the deceased heart is lighter than the feather then the person enters the eternal land of the field of the reeds but if the heart of the deceased was heavier than the feather of Ma'at then he would be devoured by Ammit a soul-eating monster that makes you vanish from existence.